sxxxhjjj/666/README.md

     local didCollect = false
     pcall(function()
-        while AutoFarmEnabled and FarmTargetMode == "黑暗维度模式" and DarkDimensionCollectToken == collectToken do RefreshCombatCharacter()
+        while AutoFarmEnabled and FarmTargetMode == "Dark Dimension Mode" and DarkDimensionCollectToken == collectToken do RefreshCombatCharacter()
             if not Character or not HumanoidRootPart then break end LockActive = false